cirosantilli/linux-cheat/net/index.md

 #telnet

-protocol for comunicating between servers and name of command line tool that uses it
+Protocol for comunicating between servers and name of command line tool that uses it

 no encryption, therefore *DONT'T SEND PASSWORDS ON UNTRUSTED NETWORK WITH THIS*!!